End-to-End Speedup for Quantum Simulation-Based Optimization in Power Grid Management: Quantum Simulation Based Optimization

 \subsection{Quantum Simulation-based Optimization}

-QuSO is defined as a subset of Mixed-Integer Nonlinear Programming (MINLP), which represents a very broad class of optimization problems.
+QuSO is defined as a subset of Mixed-Integer Nonlinear Programming (MINLP), which represents a most extensive class of optimization problems.
 For simplicity, we focus solely on minimization problems in the remainder of this paper.